Following

 “Friends.
 Strictly friends.”
 I repeat.
 “I just don’t like being treated like this, I suppose.
 It bothers me, mostly because of how long we’ve known each other.”

 Kent shrugs.
-“I dunno what to tell you, Axe.
+“I dunno what to tell you, Dare.
 This is how people get when they get shacked up with someone else.
 Their brains turn into wet toilet paper and friends fall to the bottom of the priority queue.
 It’s happened to me, and it’ll happen to you one day.”

 I give him yet another flat look.
 “You’re telling me I’ll meet a nice girl and it’ll turn me into an asshole.”